 Tips For Practicing Python

 Consistency is crucial when it comes to practicing programming.
 So make it a habit to code every day.
-But keep in mind that breaks are just as important.
-Therefore, maintain a schedule that alternates coding time with break time.
+But keep in mind that breaks are just as important and maintain a schedule that alternates coding time with break time.

 If you join a class or an online forum, don’t just focus on learning from others.
 You learn better when you teach.
 If you can explain a concept correctly, it shows you understand it.
 And if you don’t, you can identify areas where you need improvement.